Treatment for molluscum contagiosum (MC) isn't routinely recommended because most cases clear up on their own in around 6 to 18 months.

 Podophyllotoxin comes in liquid form and poisons the cells of the spots.
 A special application stick is used to draw up the correct dosage of liquid, which is then dripped onto each spot.
 You may experience some mild irritation.

-The treatment will need to be applied for a few days, followed by a few days without treatment.
+The treatment needs to be applied for a few days, followed by a few days without treatment.
 This is referred to as a treatment cycle.

 It may take several weeks of treatment before you notice an improvement.
 Common side effects of imiquimod include: